Hazur Sahib: Heritage conservation

+The gurdwara management committee, specifically chairman P.S.
+Pasricha, defended their action to destroy the historical sites because of their age, dilapidated condition, need for "beautification", needing room for their development plans, and that land has been allotted for the building of a new 31-room sarai with a museum.

 300th anniversary celebrations

-In 2008, the 300th Gurudomship ceremony of Guru Granth Sahib and 300th Joti Jot anniversary of Guru Gobind Singh were celebrated on a grand scale at Hazoor Sahib, Nanded.
-The then Prime Minister of India, Manmohan Singh also addressed to the Sath-Sangat on the main event function.
-To publicize the event the "Jagriti Yatra" was arranged which travelled through different cities across the country and also some places in abroad.
+In 2008, the 300th Gurudomship ceremony of Guru Granth Sahib and 300th Joti Jot anniversary of Guru Gobind Singh were celebrated on a large scale at Hazoor Sahib, Nanded.
+Manmohan Singh, then Prime Minister of India, addressed the Sath-Sangat at the main function.

 Laser fountain show

-Recently, a laser-ray show has been started at Gobind Bagh near the main gurdwara.
-In this show, the lives of the ten Gurus are briefly described.
-The show became very popular in a short period not only among Sikhs (local or visitors) but also people of other religions.
+A laser show at Gobind Bagh near the main gurdwara briefly describes the lives of the ten Gurus.
 It is the second largest laser show in Asia.